 Please enter a search term to begin your search.

 Professor Knoblauch was born in Ashland, WI.
 He attended Northland College, graduating magna cum laude with a double major in Business & Economics and History.
 He began his graduate studies at the University of Hawai'i but transfered to Northern Arizona University to earn (with distinction) an M.A. in the History of the American West.
 In 2006 he began Ph.D. coursework at Ohio University, and became a fellow of the Contemporary History Institute, completing his dissertation in 2012.
 At Finlandia, Professor Knoblauch teaches World and American History courses as well as more specific courses including: America and the World, Energy and World Power, The Atomic Age, 1980s America through Film, and Cold War America.
 Outside the classroom, he works on Finlandia's Sustainability Committee and the Instructional Resource Committee, contributes to the Sustainable Keweenaw Resource Center (SKRC), and is a steward of the Little Free Library project for Hancock.
 His research focuses on the interplay between pop culture, politics, and foreign policy during the Cold War.
 Recent publications include:

 Selling the Second Cold War: Antinuclear Cultural Activism in the Reagan Era, forthcoming 2016 (contracted through University of Massachusetts Press).

-"SIMON: The Precursor to Modern Music Video Games" in Austin, Michael L. (ed.)
-Music Video Games: Maestros, Musicians, and Multiplayers.
+"SIMON: The Prelude to Modern Music Video Games" in Austin, Michael L. (ed.)
+Music Video Games: Performance, Politics, and Play.
 New York: Bloomsbury Academic Press (forthcoming 2016).

 "'I'm Free': The Who on the Self and Society," with Casey Rentmeester, in Harison, Casey and Rocco Genaro (eds.), The Who and Philosophy.
-Washington D.C.: Lexington Books (forthcoming 2016).
+Washington D.C.: Lexington Books / Rowman & Littlefield (forthcoming 2016).

 "Will You Sing About the Missiles?: British Antinuclear Protest Music of the 1980s" in Klimke, Martin A., Eckart Conze & Jeremy Varon (eds.)
 Nuclear Threats, Nuclear Fear, and the Cold War of the 1980s.
 New York: Cambridge University Press (forthcoming 2016).

 "The Police," in Moskowitz, David V. (ed.), The 100 Greatest Bands of All Time.
 ABC-CLIO (forthcoming, November 30, 2015).